hetmanskyi-cloud/AWS/terraform/README.md

 ### 8.4.
 Connecting to the Client VPN

-Secure access to the VPC is provided via the Client VPN.
+Secure access to the VPC is provided via the Client VPN (if enabled in the environment).
 1.  **Get the `.ovpn` configuration file** from the Terraform output after deployment:
     ```bash
     # In environments/dev directory
-    terraform output -raw client_vpn_config > wordpress-vpn.ovpn
+    terraform output -raw client_vpn_config_file > wordpress-vpn.ovpn
     ```
 2.  **Import** this file into your AWS VPN Client or any other OpenVPN-compatible client and connect.